LasneF/quobix.com/content/articles/how-to-get-nothing-done/index.md

 ---
 title: "How to get nothing done"
 description: Do you struggle to find time to get stuff done?
 Always being interrupted or overwhelmed?
-I hear you. here are three simple tricks that I use to get shit done.
+I hear you.
+Here are three simple techniques that I use to get shit done.
 date: 2023-08-09T05:30:38-05:00
 draft: false
 menu: "articles"